rodrigoinaldo/rodrigoinaldo/README.md

-HELLO!, My name is Rodrigo, I'm a student of internet systems -> learning JS
+HELLO!, My name is Rodrigo, I'm a student of internet systems<br>
+-> learning JS

 <picture>